agpranjal/opslyft_assignment/README.md

 ## 1. Creating an IAM role

 - Create an AWS IAM role for a lambda function and attach the three policies created above
+- Also attach the policy "AWSLambdaBasicExecutionRole" to the role
 - Name the role as "lambda-permissions-role" and create

 ## 2. Creating the lambda function